Andela-thomas/Maktaba/README.md

     ```
       $ git clone <project url>
     ```
-  2. install the project dependecies
+  2.  cd to Maktaba folder and install the project dependecies
    ```
     $ npm install
   ```